 Metabee provides various MCX connectors, including

-An MMCX (Micro-Miniature Coaxial) connector is an even smaller version of the MCX, developed in the 1990s and designed for ultra-compact RF applications.
-It aims to provide reliable signal transmission in devices with minimal space availability.
+MMCX (Micro-Miniature Coaxial) connectors are coaxial RF connectors featuring a secure snap-on coupling mechanism that allows for a full 360-degree rotation.
+Developed in the 1990s and designed for ultra-compact RF applications, It is an even smaller version of the MCX.
+Operating up to 6 GHz, It aims to provide reliable signal transmission in devices with minimal space availability.

 Key characteristics include: